FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 3. **Something You Are** – A biological or behavioral characteristic unique to the user, like fingerprints, facial recognition, or iris scans.

-MFA requires at least **two of these factors** to be valid.
+MFA requires at least two of these factors to be valid.
 The system remains secure even if one factor is compromised because an attacker still needs access to the second factor.

 ## How MFA Works

-Now that you understand MFA, it’s important to look at how it functions.
+Now that you understand MFA, it's important to examine how it functions.
 At its core, MFA is just an additional verification step after the first authentication factor, which is typically a password.

-In a standard authentication flow, a user enters a username and password, and if correct, they gain access immediately.
+In a standard authentication flow, users enter a username and password, and if they are correct, they gain access immediately.

 However, in a multi-factor authentication flow, the process introduces a second factor: